 Healthcare ethics committees are not a new phenomenon in the United States.
 Panels formed in the late 1960s that determined whether patients with terminal kidney disease should have access to dialysis were precursors to ethics committees (Aulisio, 2016).
 In the 1970s, in the wake of several high-profile court cases, ethics committees were conceptualized as a resource that hospitals used to inform difficult decisions (Aulisio, 2016).
 In the 1990s, after The Joint Commission (2024) required access to ethics support as a condition of hospital accreditation, the percentage of hospitals with ethics committees increased to 60% (Aulisio, 2016).
 More recently, a little over 86% of all general hospitals reported having ethics committees or services, with smaller and rural hospitals reporting more limited access to ethics resources (Fox et al., 2022).
 While the Joint Commission does not dictate what form ethics support must take, research has extensively demonstrated that healthcare providers need moral spaces to reflect, explore, and work through complex ethical obligations that emerge during the process of caring for patients (Hamric & Wocial, 2016).

 Generally, traditional ethics committees focus on consultations, education, policy formation, and associated decisions and actions (Moon et al., 2019).
 However, alternative models have been developed.
 The Integrated Ethics Model, developed by the Veterans Administration (Fox et al., 2010), is a standardized and systematic approach to healthcare ethics with a structure that diverges from the traditional ethics committee-focused model.
 The IE model focuses on three levels of institutional ethics quality: 1. decisions and actions, 2. systems and processes, and 3. environment and culture; and each of the corresponding functions: ethics consultations, preventive ethics, and ethics leadership (Aulisio, 2016; Fox et al., 2010).
-In this model, ethics quality is not unbraided from healthcare quality (Aulisio, 2016; Fox et al., 2010).
-(AUTHORS: not hundred percent sure what you mean by not an braided from quality.
-Would you consider a different phrase.
-Perhaps something like ethics quality is directly aligned with healthcare quality?
-I am open to your thoughts on this but I think as stated it may be too colloquial, and possibly a bit abstract for many readers.
-Thanks!)
+Ethics quality is aligned with healthcare quality.
+(Fox et al., 2010, 2022).

 Both across the globe and on the unit, the COVID-19 pandemic and the related increasingly complex patient scenarios, increased moral distress, and widespread burnout have highlighted the need for ongoing ethics education and building moral agency (Hughes & Rushton, 2022).
 While literature has documented the benefits of ethics education (Firn et al., 2020; Milliken & Grace, 2017; Pavlish et al., 2021), there is little information that details best practices for content, timing, and delivery of unit-based ethics education.
 For these reasons, we will offer an exemplar below that describes our experience implementing unit-based ethics rounds on a single unit.